paulgovan/energyr/cran-comments.md

 * Removed "An R Package Containing" from the DESCRIPTION title.
 * Included additional details about the data in the DESCRIPTION description including the country of origin (United States)
-* Removed "Apache License |" from DESCRIPTION license
+* Removed "| file LICENSE" from DESCRIPTION license